mhtvsSFrpHdE/NAT-emulator-for-IPv6/README.md

 You may connect remote desktop via VPN, instead of expose 3389 on IPv6 address.

 Open terminal with admin permission and run `nats.ps1`,
-script will disable all of your incoming firewall rules.
+script will preview all of your incoming firewall rules going to be disabled.
 Rules in "Core Network" and "Remote Desktop" groups are untouched.
+If you find no errors in preview, run `nats.ps1 -Sure` to apply.
 The result is you don't have any incoming connections
 and should be able to be verified by TCP and UDP port scanner.